Wazuh

 The added value

-Integration of the ESET PROTECT Platform and Wazuh enables users to ingest the detection data from ESET PROTECT, ESET Inspect and ESET Cloud Office Security to the Wazuh instance.
-The detection data is pulled from the ESET Public API with the time interval specified by the user and saved into a log file on the Wazuh side.
+Integrating the ESET PROTECT Platform and Wazuh enables users to ingest the detection data from ESET PROTECT, ESET Inspect and ESET Cloud Office Security, and incident data from ESET Inspect, to the Wazuh instance.
+The data is pulled from the ESET Public API with the time interval specified by the user and saved into a log file on the Wazuh side.

 Integration type